 The USITT Sound Graphics Guidelines are intended to serve as a common starting point for students studying sound design.

-Examples of sound system block diagrams prepared according to the proposed standards:
+Examples of sound system block diagrams prepared according to the current recommended guidelines:

 The OISTAT Sound Working Group works with the Scenography Commission to include sound design into that Commission’s, and OISTAT’s, membership and activities.